tonysyu/temporal-interview-notifications/README.md

-# Rsvp Notification Worfklow Example
+# Scheduled Interview Notification Worfklow Example

 The original code is based off the [Hello World Tutorial](https://learn.temporal.io/getting_started/typescript/hello_world_in_typescript/).
 The code was then modified based on the [Subscription Workflow Tutorial](https://learn.temporal.io/tutorials/typescript/subscriptions/).